 - Monitor the puncture site for signs of CSF leakage and drainage of blood.
 Signs of CSF leakage include positional headaches, nausea and vomiting, neck stiffness, photophobia (sensitivity to light), sense of imbalance, tinnitus (ringing in the ear), and phonophobia (sensitivity to sound).

 - Encourage increased fluid intake.
 An increased amount of fluid intake (up to 3,000 ml in 24 hours) will replace CSF removed during the lumbar puncture.

 - Label and number the specimen tube correctly.
-Ensure all samples are properly labeled and sent to the laboratory immediately for further evaluations.
+Ensure all samples are properly labeled and sent to the laboratory immediately for further evaluation.

 - Administer analgesia as ordered.
-Headaches after the procedure can last for a few hours or days and is usually treated with analgesics.
+Headaches after the procedure can last for a few hours or days and are usually treated with analgesics.

 CSF samples for analysis with normal values typically range as follows: